cyber-drop/ethereum_analytical_db/README.md

 - INDICES - Dictionary of table names in Clickhouse.
 Meaning of each table explained below
 - PARITY_HOSTS - URLs of parity APIs.
 You can specify block range for each URL to use different nodes for each request
 - NUMBER_OF_JOBS - Size of pages received from Clickhouse
 - PROCESSED_CONTRACTS - List of contract addresses to process in several operations.
-All other contracts will be skipped (deprecated)
+All other contracts will be skipped during certain operations

 ## Usage